it2901/Skrp/virtual_machine/README.md

 - Okse broker
 - Adaption client

-# Ssh to server
+# VM UI
-Once VM is started you can ssh to it on port 3022
+The VM does not include an X-server and desktop environment.
+The only way to interface with it is with a shell.
+This can either be done with ssh, or through your preferred virtualization client.

-`ssh -p 3022 skrp@localhost`
+Once VM is started you can ssh to it on port 3022 `ssh -p 3022 skrp@localhost`

 Password is: fiskesuppe

-The VM will also expose a webserver to port 7654, visit it in your browser at `http://localhost:7654`
+The VM will also expose a webserver to port 7654, visit it in your browser (outside the VM) at `http://localhost:7654`